Hasan557/Sales_Prediction/README.md

 ![TS_Results](https://github.com/Hasan557/Sales_Repository/blob/master/Screenshots/TS_results.png)

 The predictive model has an R^2 score of 0.59.
 The residual distribution is centered around 0 with an STD of 0.07.
+(Further see in the code and report how building time series for individual stores could increase accuracy using external variables).

 ## Random Forests
 ## Description
    We have used “Random Forests” to predict the weekly sales for all stores.
 Random forests (RFs) are primarily used for classification and also regression (Breiman, 2001).
 RFs are ensembles of decision trees (DTs), whose inputs are bootstraps of the training samples.
 The final RF prediction is the average of all of these DTs’ predictions for a given test sample (bootstrap aggregation).
 Since each DT has a different bootstrap set, the variance is reduced without affecting the bias.
-By using this form of aggregation, RFs generally have high accuracy (less overfitting, more robust to noise), but are less interpretable than single DTs (Zhao and Zhang, 2008).
+By using this form of aggregation, RFs generally have high accuracy (less overfitting, more robust to noise), but are less interpretable than single DTs.

 ![RF_Results](https://github.com/Hasan557/Sales_Repository/blob/master/Screenshots/RF_Results.png)

-The accuracy (94.94%) is high, but can be improved via backward feature elimination which is the next topic of discussion.
+The accuracy (94.94%) is high, but can be improved via backward feature elimination.
 The OOB score (0.97) is quite good as well.
-These results demonstrate that our model performs well enough so far.
+These results demonstrate that our model performs well enough.

 ### 5. Evaluation

 ![Results_Comparision](https://github.com/Hasan557/Sales_Repository/blob/master/Screenshots/Results.png)

-5.0 Conclusion & Discussion
+## Conclusion & Discussion

    In this project, we first explored the data, gaining some insight into possible connections between the features and weekly sales.
 We then analyzed these features from a statistical point of view to test the hypotheses we made about these connections.
 Later we used 3 different machine learning methods to predict the weekly sales, arriving at the conclusions below:
 ●	There is a strong positive correlation between holiday weekends and markdowns, which was expected as Markdowns are strategically planned before holidays.